 But even that distribution is unlikely because of the way that planets move through the sky in relationship to each other.
 Given how close Mercury and Venus are to the sun, for instance, they often show up in the same house as the sun or the one right next to it, increasing the chances for multiple planets to appear in some of your houses—and leaving more of the other houses empty as a result.

-There's two main reasons for that.
-On the one hand, even an empty house in astrology is governed by a planetary ruler, which can influence activity in that house's relevant domains of life.
+An empty house doesn’t mean nothing is happening in that area of your life.
+Even an empty house in astrology is governed by a planetary ruler, which can influence activity in that house's relevant domains of life.
 To find it, pull up the circular version of your natal chart (you can plug in your birth date and time here to get yours), and then locate the sign on the cusp of an empty house.
 Whatever planet rules that sign also rules that house in your chart, lending insight into how these areas of life will manifest for you.

 For instance, if you find that your seventh house of relationships is empty, but it has Libra on the cusp, then the ruler of your seventh house is also Libra's ruler: Venus, the planet of love and affection.
 From there, you'd identify where Venus lies in your chart to understand its influence.
 If it's located in your ninth house of travel and broadening horizons and in Sagittarius, for example, then you might suspect that you could meet a significant other while on a trip or by way of a cultural experience.
-Which is all to say, in this case, your empty seventh house is meaningfully connected to your ninth house (and not an indicator of being doomed on the relationships front).
+Which is all to say, in this case, your empty seventh house is meaningfully connected to your ninth house (and not an indicator of being doomed on the relationship front).

 "Transits begin at the moment we are born, and planets will dance through the empty houses of our charts on a regular basis, activating those houses and triggering events or emotions therein," says Weiss.
 For example, a lengthy Pluto transit could have the transformative planet parked in one of your empty houses for years, whereas Jupiter could lend its optimistic vibe to another empty house for a few months at a time.
 And planets like love-oriented Venus and communication-focused Mercury (which orbit more quickly) visit all of our houses—including empty ones—multiple times a year.